-Sales Volume: Sale of goods in metric tonne equivalent.
-There are no associated volumes for CFS and GSEZ platforms
+Sales Volume: Sale of goods in metric tonne (MT) equivalent.
+There are no associated volumes for CFS and Ag Logistics & Infrastructure platforms.

 Revenue: Sale of goods and services

-Other Income: Includes sale of scrap materials, commissions and claims income and fair value gain on investments held for trading.
-Negative goodwill, gain on sale of assets and other non-recurring items which are part of Other Income in the financial statements are treated as Exceptional Items.
+Income: Includes sale of scrap materials, commissions and claims income and fair value gain on investments held for trading.
+Negative goodwill, gain on sale of assets and other non-recurring, exceptional items which are part of Other Income in financial statements are classified as Exceptional Items.